jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 If the parent object has a fixed logical residence too, you need a double qualifier to get to the deeper object.

-If something has a fixed logical residence, other references will first redirect outward to imaginary references and then redirect inward to the fixed logical residence again.
+If something has a fixed logical residence, other references might first redirect outward to imaginary references and then redirect inward to the fixed logical residence again.
 If this inward redirection is out of sight, which it usually is, you have to see an outward directed line with the qualification textually expressed at the outer end of the line.
 \>

 <